Ex-Proud Boys leader Enrique Tarrio sentenced to 22 years in prison for Jan. 6

-Enrique Tarrio, former national chairman of the right-wing Proud Boys was on Tuesday sentenced to 22 years in prison after being convicted of spearheading a plot to stop the certification of the 2020 election results, culminating in the Jan.
+Enrique Tarrio, former national chairman of the right-wing Proud Boys, was sentenced Tuesday to 22 years in prison after being convicted of spearheading a plot to stop the certification of the 2020 election results, culminating in the Jan.
 6 Capitol attack.

 His sentence is the highest handed down to anyone in connection with the riot by four years.
 U.S. District Judge Timothy Kelly, just before he handed down the sentence, indicated to the court he would not grant the full 33-year sentence sought by federal prosecutors but would grant a higher sentence than other extremist group members in the hopes it would act as a deterrent.